clipboard copy.png

 But, according to the U.S. Copyright Office Law, that is only part of what Customers are required to pay for what’s called “Intellectual Property.”

-Therefore, just like big Hollywood movie distribution contracts or New York Bestseller book publishing deals, Commercial Content for Coca Cola or any kind of Real Estate, Commercial Licensing is considered “industry standard” because U.S. Copyright Law mandates that it gets built right into any creative services exchange.
+Therefore, just like big Hollywood movie distribution contracts or New York Times Bestseller book publishing deals, Commercial Content for a huge international national brand like Coca Cola or even local Real Estate media, Commercial Licensing is considered “industry standard” because U.S. Copyright Law mandates that it gets built right into any “Creative Services Contract.

 Big Name Brand vs. Mom-N-Pop…